Key-Puncher/key-puncher.github.io/_posts/2021-06-08-garvan-institute-week-2.md

 title: Garvan Institute Week 2
 ---

+### Early Experience

-A review of my first week at Garvan, I believe it went quite well.
-I have made some good progress on the project to visualise the covid-19 proteome.
-I was able to touch both the frontend and backend server, fetching the required information and rendering it visually in d3.
-There's still a significant amount of work to do for each of the components.
+My first week at Garvan went quite well.
+I made some good progress on the project in visualising the covid-19 proteome.
+I have touched both the front-end and back-end code already, fetching the required information and rendering it visually using D3.
+There's still a significant amount of work to do for each of the components, but I have been able to make some headway and it's been gratifying to see some pieces of the project rendered on the new webpage.
+It's only some of the simple early elements, but I'm slowly assembling the other information required.
 My collegues have been very helpful in guiding me to the things I needed.
-It's been gratifying to see the pieces of the project start to take shape.
+Things are going a little more smoothly after getting over the initial challenge of finding a starting point.
+But now I have a lot of things to work on.

 ### Situation, Task, Action, Result